smartiniOnGitHub/cloudevent.js/README.md

 and must contain only lowercase letters and numbers in the name (and less than 20 chars in total); so for example my strict extension now is 'strictvalidation' with a boolean value.
 Since v1.0.1 of the spec, some properties has been expanded/clarified.
+Since v1.0.2 of the spec, the check on 'datacontenttype' if it's JSON-like has been updated.

 ## Contributing